 Dobie shook his head.
 "Somebody has to at least try to make the world a better place.
 That's all I'm trying to do, Reggie."

 "Oh, is that all?"
 Charonne was sarcastic before adding, "But, seriously, don't call me Reggie."

-Clay and his fiercely independent, adopted teenage daughter Jenna look forward to their upcoming “homeland tour” to Russia.
-Jenna’s motives, however, are beyond anything Clay ever could have imagined.
-When she goes missing in Russia, his worst fears come true.
-And that’s when he learns she is not the little girl he thought she was.
+Last Train Out-- Clay and his adopted daughter, Jenna, look forward to their upcoming 'homeland tour' to Russia.
+His intentions are pure.
+Hers, not so much.
+When she goes missing, his worst fears are realized.
+She is not the innocent little girl he thought she was.
+Not even close.
 Their only hope now is to catch the Last Train Out.

 Zenya was two-and-a-half when two very strange people came to visit at her orphanage in Astrakhan, Russia.
 They talked funny, she thought, as if almost able to speak properly, but only a few words and with such horrible accents it was difficult to understand them.
 She assumed they were stupid.
 Glupy, in Russian.
 They were there to see her, though -- just her! -- so she let it go.

 Operation Detour-- Riva, a beautiful young black ops agent on her first assignment, tries to turn Alex into her own asset just to prove she can.
 When he loses both his job and his girlfriend, she thinks he's putty in her hands.
 When he decides to go out with a bang, she's afraid she's overplayed her hand.